The Miracle of Renewal and Suggestions for How To Do It At Work

 –No limitations: allowing people to take on as many challenges as they wish and to support them in stretching themselves so they are no longer limited by false ideas about what’s possible for themselves, their teammates or the organization.”

-This week, your challenge is to apply some of these forms of support that naturally occur during the process of renewal.
+I have found it helpful to apply some of these forms of support that naturally occur during the process of renewal.
+You may also find the value in applying some of Wheatley’s ideas.
 See where you have the opportunity to create something new, either in its own right or by transforming something old.
-Spring is a wonderful time for creating new life, new ideas and new approaches.
+There are special times during the year like spring or new year’s when it’s a wonderful time for creating new life, new ideas and new approaches.
 Our ability to renew and regenerate ourselves and others is infinite.
-Take advantage of the season at hand and, as the president suggested, push forward with energy, ingenuity and optimism.
+Take advantage of the season at hand and, as the Obama suggested, push forward with energy, ingenuity and optimism.

 Kathleen